juntingcai/PocketRealtor/server/document/Group.md

 ## Applications

 Tenants can apply for joining a group, group owner can approve or reject it.

 ### Apply for a group

-Provide the :groupId to make a application to join
+Provide the :groupId to apply for the group

 ```
 POST localhost:3000/tenant/group/apply/:groupId